About Yampa Valley Electric Association

-YVEA employs 60+- in four departments – Operations, Engineering, Consumer Accounts, and Finance/Human Resources.
-The member/owners elect nine individuals from the general membership to represent them as Board of Directors.
+YVEA employs roughly 70 employees in four departments – Operations, Member Services, Finance, and Human Resources.
+The member-owners elect nine individuals from the general membership to represent them as Board of Directors.
 Three Directors are elected each year on a rotating basis.

-Yampa Valley Electric owns no generation facilities.
-It purchases power from the Western Area Power Administration (a federal power marketing agency) and Xcel Energy.
+Yampa Valley Electric purchases power from the Western Area Power Administration (a federal power marketing agency) and Xcel Energy.